 A good bout of laughter encourages a release of endorphins — natural brain chemicals that act like opiate drugs (but without any of the nasty side effects).

-These endorphins feel good throughout your body, but they also raise your ability to ignore and tolerate pain: one study found that watching about 15 minutes of a comedy show increases pain tolerance by about 10 percent.
+These endorphins feel good throughout your body, but they also raise your ability to ignore and tolerate pain.
+One study found that watching about 15 minutes of a comedy show increases pain tolerance by about 10%.
 That can be a monumental relief when your pain is severe.